hacdias/fintracts/NOTES.md

 - **Date**: Feb 1, 2021
 - **URL**: https://doi.org/10.1145/3437378.3437879

 Analyses state of the art in February 2021 for verifying Solidity smart contracts through some selected formal approaches.
-They note that Solidity* and EVM* do not provide automatic verification since it requires the user to define the effects in F*.

 - FSolidM and VeriSolid: specific targeted vulnerabilities.
 VeriSolid extends FSolidM but not same vulnerabilities.
 Formal verification done by NuXmv symbolic checker.
 Does not take into account variables.
 - Zeus: requires user specified policy in XACML-like file.